 Records for veterans are maintained in the registrar's office.
 These confidential records are accessible to the student and are not released to others without the written consent of the student.
 Additional information regarding the release of veterans' records is published in the Student Supplement and Housing Handbook.
-Students intending to utilize veterans' benefits must contact the registrar's office each semester.
+Students intending to utilize veterans' benefits must contact the Financial Aid office each semester.

-2018-2019 Tuition and Fees
+2019-2020 Tuition and Fees

-On-Campus: Online: Audit: \$315.00 per credit hour \$345.00 per credit hour \$ 50.00 per course
+On-Campus: \$315.00 per credit hour

+Online: \$315.00 per credit hour

+Audit: \$50.00 per course